kmfahey/adventuregame/README.md

 ﻿### ADVISORY

-The recommended usage of this code is to run the game advgame.py from this directory and load the package from the current working directory without installing it.
+The recommended usage of this code is to run the game `advgame.py` from this directory and load the package from the current working directory without installing it.
 The package is purpose-built for containing the game logic used by advgame.py and has limited potential for reuse.
 (Although, conceivably, the D&D object environment defined in `adventuregame.elements` could be reused for another game that implements Dungeons & Dragons rules.)

-*EVEN IF* you install the library however, the advgame.py frontend program is written with the assumption that it will be run from a directory that contains the `data` directory and its .ini file contents that were distributed with the game.
+*EVEN IF* you install the library however, the advgame.py front-end program is written with the assumption that it will be run from a directory that contains the `data` directory and its .ini file contents that were distributed with the game.
 It can't be used from /usr/local/bin.